ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-in-public-property-of-construct.md

   in an ESLint configuration enables this rule.
 </div>

-This rule disallows using class types for public class fields.
+This rule disallows specifying Construct types (e.g. `Bucket`) for `public` properties of a CDK Construct.

-(This rule applies only to classes that extends from `Construct` or `Stack`.)
+Using Construct types for `public` properties of a Construct is discouraged because it can lead to tight coupling between Constructs and expose mutable state externally.

-When class types are used in public fields, it creates tight coupling and exposes mutable state, so not good.
+Instead, it is recommended to specify an interface for read-only resources (e.g. `IBucket`).

 ---